stephane/libmodbus/README.md

 ------------

-You will only need to install automake, autoconf, libtool and a C compiler (gcc or clang) to compile the library and asciidoc and xmlto to generate the documentation (optional).
+You will only need to install automake, autoconf, libtool and a C compiler (gcc or clang) to compile the library and asciidoc and xml to generate the documentation (optional).

 To install, just run the usual dance, `./configure && make install`.
 Run